jordanduran/jordanduran/README.md

 - 🔭 I’m currently working on some [vanilla JS and React projects][website]!
 - 🌱 Always learning new tech to further improve my skillset.
 - 👯 I’m looking to collaborate with other developers.
-- ⚡ Fun fact: I'm a big fan of gaming, love watching The Office, and I can do some impressive things with a skateboard!
+- ⚡ Fun facts: I'm a big fan of gaming, love watching The Office, and I can do some impressive things with a skateboard!

 ### Connect with me: